amythical/aws/image-processing/lambda-sharp/crop-images-sharp-s3.md

-# In a AWS Lambda function, we read an image from a S3 Bucket, crop it and then save it to another S3 bucket
+# In a AWS Lambda function, we read an image from a S3 Bucket, resize it and then save it to another S3 bucket

 ## Pre-requisites
 * Assuming Lambda runtime is 18.x